uktrade/data-hub-api/README.md

     project.
 [See the instructions in the frontend readme to set it up](https://github.com/uktrade/data-hub-frontend/#running-project-within-docker).
     Alternatively use the `make` command documented below if you also want to bring up `dnb-service`

-### Starting up data-hub-api, data-hub-frontend and dnb-service together
+### Installation with docker of data-hub-api, data-hub-frontend and dnb-service on same network

 There is now a `make` command to bring up the three environments on a single docker network, allowing the services to talk to each other effortlessly